-We use the most recent version of E-Prime and our 2.0.10 files are for version 18.104.22.1683 (this is current as of October 9th, 2014).
-If you are using 22.214.171.124, for instance, you may have issues running these files.
+E-Prime files from newer versions are not typically compatible with older versions.
+If you are using 18.104.22.168, for instance, you may have issues running 22.214.171.1243 files.
 In this case, you can either request the password for the 2.0.8 tasks or you can request the E-Studio 126.96.36.1993 files and recompile the E-Run file on your own machines.
-Also note that if you have a valid E-Prime license, you can go to their website to obtain the most recent version of E-Prime.
+Also note that if you have a valid E-Prime license, you can go to their website to obtain the most recent version of E-Prime for free.

 In the E-Data files, I see a lot of variables.
 What do they mean and where do I find the span score?

 The variables are different depending on the task.
 That being said, you should be primarily interested in the partial score (which has more variance and thus allows for better discrimination between high and low ability participants; please see Conway et al. (2005) for a detailed discussion of the span tasks, including scoring issues).

 The partial span score is the total number of items recalled in the correct order on memory trials.
 For the absolute score, the participant only received credit if they were 100% accurate within that trial (i.e., set size).
 For example, if the participant is performing a trial of set size 3 and answers all 3 correctly, both the absolute and partial score will be a 3 for that trial.
 However, if the participant answers 2 of the 3 correctly, the partial score will be a 2 and the absolute score will be a 0 (because the participant was not 100% accurate on that trial).
 The partial score will always be equal to or higher than the absolute score.

 For most tasks, you will see variables called “SpanAbsoluteScore” and “SpanPartialScore” (e.g. in the Symmetry Span these are “SspanAbsoluteScore” and “SspanPartialScore”).